slarmoo/.github/profile/webServices/dataServices/dataServices.md

 First, set up your MongoDB Atlas database service.
 Then use the instructions aboveRun the example program for testing that you have things set up correctly.

-When you are done submit the connection string for your Atlas database cluster, along with a comment about something you found interesting, to the Canvas assignment.
+When you are done submit the connection string for your Atlas database cluster to the Canvas assignment.

 Here is an example connection string: